ahw/vim-hooks/README.md

 Vim Hooks
 =========
-This is a Vim plugin that looks for specially-named scripts in your current working directory like `.bufwritepost.vimhook.rb` or `.cursorhold.vimhook.sh` and executes those scripts whenever &ndash; in this example &ndash; Vim fires the `BufWritePost` and `CursorHold` `autocmd` events, respectively.
+This is a Vim plugin that looks for scripts in `~/.vimhooks/`, and your current working directory, that have names like `.bufwritepost.vimhook.rb` or `.cursorhold.vimhook.sh` and executes those scripts whenever &ndash; in this example &ndash; Vim fires the `BufWritePost` and `CursorHold` `autocmd` events, respectively.
 I wrote this plugin specifically to ease the write-save-switch-reload pain of web development, and my most salient use case so far is the ability to auto-reload Chrome, Firefox, and Safari tabs after a single file save (`:w`) in Vim, though I have a feeling there are a lot of other interesting use cases out there.
 If you've ever wanted an easy way of hooking arbitrary shell scripts into Vim events, this is for you.

-In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how to use this plugin to hook arbitrary scripts into these events, which is the whole point of this project.
+In the next sections I'll describe how to install the **vim-hooks** plugin, give a bit of background on `autocommands` and events in Vim, and then explain in detail how to use **vim-hooks**.

 Installation
 ------------